Image source: Photospin.com

 Many of these lost and inactive customers may still need what you sell and be willing to do business with you again.
 Depending on what you sell, you could be losing thousands of dollars or tens of thousands of dollars in profits every year by ignoring them.

 Don't let those sales go to other companies.
-Regain the business and boost your profits by following these steps to reclaim former customers and prospects.
+Boost your profits by following these steps to get lost customers and prospects back again.

 Identify Customers to Contact